 - 8.4.1.
 The following variations shall apply for all games for all Under 14 Divisions: - (a) Zone defence is not permitted in the half court. - i.
-A Technical Foul may be issued to the coach if the team continues to play a half-court zone. - (b) In Junior Premier League games, the 24-second shot clock does not start until the ball has progressed to the team's frontcourt.
+For the initial violation a warning will be issued to the coach. - ii.
+For any subsequent violation a Technical Foul may be issued to the coach if the team continues to play a half-court zone. - (b) In Junior Premier League/Junior Open games, the 24-second shot clock does not start until the ball has progressed to the team's frontcourt.
 Only a 24 second shot clock will be used.